saleor/saleor-docs/docs/dashboard/catalog/products.md

 title: Products
 ---

-The alphabetical product list includes a picture for each product, the product name and type, information about if it is visible (published) on your site, and the price.
+This page contains an alphabetical list with a picture for each product, the product name and type, information about if it is visible (published) on your site, and the price.

 ![Products list](assets/dashboard-catalog/1.jpg)